How To Replace BMW N54 Index 12 Fuel Injectors (Z4, X6, 740Li, 740i, 535xi, 535i, 335xi, 335is, 335i, 135i)

-The N54 engine is a very popular platform with enthusiasts because of the potential power that can be unlocked.
-The stock fuel system was designed by BMW to be overkill, and unlike other direct injection cars, you can still drive at highway speed with a high pressure fuel pump failure.
-While this is impressive, the N54 fuel system as a whole can be a trouble spot on aging cars.
-One of the most common failures with the N54 is fuel injectors.
+The N54 engine is a very popular platform with enthusiasts due to the potential power that can be unlocked.
+The stock fuel system was designed by BMW to be overkill, and unlike other direct injection cars, you can still drive comfortably with a high-pressure fuel pump failure.
+While this is impressive, the N54 fuel system as a whole can be a troublesome area on aging cars.
+One of the most common failures of the N54 happens to be the fuel injectors.

-N54 fuel injectors are a piezo-electric injector and have more in common with diesel injection than regular gas injectors.
-The reason for this is the piezo style injector uses a quartz crystal stack to control fuel flow vs a solenoids like most conventional injectors.
-This allows for a massive volume of fuel to be moved.
-The main failure on earlier injectors is clogs and foreign debris restricting flow.
-These injectors have a built-in filter which on earlier injectors is known to melt at high temperatures.
+N54 fuel injectors are a piezo-electric injector; these have more in common with diesel injection than regular gas injectors.
+The reason for this is the piezo-electric injector uses a quartz crystal stack to control fuel flow versus a solenoid like most conventional injectors.
+This method allows for a higher volume of fuel to be moved.
+The main failure on earlier injectors is clogging and foreign debris restricting flow.
+On early N54 injectors, there's a filter that's known to melt at high temperatures.
 Once the filter fails the injector can no longer function properly.

 BMW redesigned these injectors numerous times to address these failures.
 While some vehicles are still warrantied to this date, many of these cars have received replacement injectors numerous times over the course of their service life.
-What is important to know, is the updated injectors cannot be mixed with original style injectors.
-Anything injector marked 10 or lower in the same cylinder bank will require all the injectors in the bank to be replaced.
+What's important to know is that the updated injectors can't be mixed with the original style injectors.
+Any injector marked ten or lower in the same cylinder bank will require all the injectors in the bank to be replaced.